-Council Member Benning thanked Reverend Donna Smith for her blessings, Mr. Wallace for his comments, the Women Army Corps, great mentors, and leaders that got out of the service and are still mentors and leaders in the community.
-He thanked one of Council's fans from YouTube, Jennifer Johnson from Chicago, thanked and congratulated Mr. Soto of Choson Martial Arts for serving the community and agreed with him in that everything one does is for the little ones, our next leaders.
+Council Member Benning thanked Reverend Donna Smith for her blessings, Mr. Wallace for his comments, the Women Army Corps, great mentors, and leaders, and one of Council's fans from YouTube, Jennifer Johnson from Chicago.
+He thanked and congratulated Mr. Amill of Choson Martial Arts for serving the community and agreed with him in that everything one does is for the little ones, the next leaders.
 Lastly, he encouraged people to join him at Oktoberfest.

 Council Member Johnson congratulated Choson Martial Arts on their award and noted that he loves their name because as a Marine, Choson means a lot to him.
 He wished Father Gregory Adolph a Happy 75th Birthday, a well-respected priest at Saint Andrew's Church that he loves to death; although, he is a Lutheran.
 He reported that he was honored in attending Police Chief Chris Heiser's Management Team Retreat held at the Sierra Vista Library, where operational management sergeants and command staff were in attendance.
 He also attended Sheriff Dannels' press conference about the border crisis, which was attended by all chiefs of police throughout Cochise County as well all the mayors.
-He added that Sheriff Dannels had quite a few staff there.
-Invited was Border Patrol so that they could address the issues that communities in Cochise County are facing.
+He added that Sheriff Dannels had quite a few staff there and had invited Border Patrol so that they could address the issues that communities in Cochise County are facing.
 However, they were not permitted to attend.
 He added that this is telling of how the federal government feels about the citizens.
-Lastly, he introduced his daughter, Jennifer, who he has not seen since 2018; therefore, it is going to be a nice visit, she is no longer his little girl.
+Lastly, he introduced his daughter, Jennifer, who he has not seen since 2018; therefore, it is going to be a nice visit.

-Council Member Landry thanked everyone in attendance and noted that it is always great to see the seats filled in Council Chambers.
-She congratulated Choson Martial Arts on their award and thanked them for what they do in the community as well as everybody who supports them.
+Council Member Landry thanked everyone in attendance, noted that it is always great to see the seats filled in Council Chambers, congratulated Choson Martial Arts on their award and thanked them for what they do in the community as well as everybody who supports them.
 Lastly, she announced that during the weekend there will be quite a lot of things going on at Veterans' Memorial Park due to Oktoberfest; therefore, she encourages everyone to go have a really great time, get a beer, brats, and enjoy the rides.
 However, she cautioned everyone to make sure they get home safe.

-Council Member Messmer wished Father Greg a happy birthday and congratulated Choson Martial Arts for a great job.
-She announced that the museum is going to be closing on September 29, 2023 for renovations; therefore, this is everyone last opportunity to go in and see the dinosaurs.
+Council Member Messmer wished Father Greg a Happy Birthday and congratulated Choson Martial Arts for a great job.
+She announced that the museum is going to be closing on September 29, 2023 for renovations; therefore, this is everyone last opportunity to go in and see the dinosaur exhibit.
 In closing, she wished everyone a safe weekend.